Best Mid-Handicap Golf Irons

 We love how Callaway have opened the forged Apex family up to more club golfers with the cracking Apex DCB (Deep Cavity Back) – it's a master stroke of understanding what lots of average players crave.

 The Callaway Apex DCB also come with lighter shafts than the Callaway irons aimed at elite players, making them perfect for average swing speeds.

 Weaker lofts mean the DCB will struggle to compete on raw distance against a Callaway Mavrik iron (which is still in the range in 2021); our pro saw nine yards of carry difference between the pair.
 But we'd much prefer to have the DCB in our bag.
-If you're in the market for a new set of Callaway irons, find out which is right for you, here.

 RELATED: Which Callaway iron is right for me?

 Each iron in the Mizuno line-up thus far has been one-piece forged, or comes with a forged face and hosel.
 But the Hot Metal Pro has a cast construction, which means if forged models are an important factor in a new set of irons, you need to back up.